- First class grades

 STEP 1: Applicants scan and upload digital copies (PDFs) of official post-secondary transcripts and degree certificates (if applicable) to their on-line application form.
 These are used by the Medical Genetics Admissions Committee for the initial evaluation and ranking of each applicant.

 STEP 2: Following an OFFER of admission, provide UBC (not the Medical Genetics Graduate Program) with one set of official transcripts for every post-secondary institution you have attended for the equivalent of one year or more of full-time study.
 UBC also requires the applicant to provide official transcripts for study of less than one year duration.
 Do NOT send official transcripts before receiving an offer of admission.

-Graduate & Postdoctoral Studies
+Faculty of Graduate and Postdoctoral Studies

 University of British Columbia